Sainte-Anne-d'Auray: Nicolazic's house

 Not far from the Basilica is the house where Yves Nicolazic and his family lived.
 The house was severely damaged in a fire in 1902, but restored five years later.
 A statue of St. Anne stands on the site of the barn, where the apparitions are said to have taken place.

-Demographics
+Population

 Inhabitants of Sainte-Anne-d'Auray are called in French Saintannois.

 Breton language

-In 2008, 10,82% of all children in the area attended bilingual schools in primary education.
+In 2008, 10,82% of all children in the area attended bilingual schools in primary school education.